-- 96. The Petitioner has prayed that tariff for the 2019-24 period may be allowed to be recovered on monthly basis in accordance with Regulation 57 of the 2019 Tariff Regulations and may be shared by the beneficiaries and long term transmission customers as per 2010 Sharing Regulations. - 97.
-The Petitioner has submitted that LTA granted to GPCL at Banaskantha (Radhanesda) for 750 MW was operationalized with effect from 12.8.2021.
+84. The Petitioner has prayed that tariff for 2019-24 period may be allowed to be recovered on monthly basis in accordance with Regulation 57 of the 2019 Tariff

+Regulations and may be shared by the beneficiaries and long-term transmission customers as per 2010 Sharing Regulations.

+85. The Petitioner has submitted that LTA granted to GPCL at Banaskantha (Raghanesda) for 750 MW was operationalized with effect from 12.8.2021.
 The Petitioner has also submitted the details of the status of the generators, within the solar park of GPCL, covered in the transmission system.
 The details and status of the generators covered in the main and supplementary transmission system is as follows:

-Details of Generating Plants Capacity (MW) Date of Commercial Operation Gujarat Industries Power Company Limited 100 10.8.2021 Tata Power Renewable Energy Limited 100 10.8.2021 Electro Solaire Private Limited 150 10.8.2021 Electio Solaire Private Littilled 50 13.8.2021 GSECL 200 Yet to be commissioned Selection of Developer is under Process 100 Yet to be commissioned Total 700
+Details of Generating Plants Capacity (MW) Date of Commercial Operation Gujarat Industries Power Company Limited 100 10.8.2021 Tata Power Renewable Energy Limited 100 10.8.2021 Electro Solaire Private Limited 150 10.8.2021 50 13.8.2021 GSECL 200 Yet to be commissioned Selection of Developer is under Process 100 Yet to be commissioned Total 700

-- 98. The Petitioner has submitted that idle charging of Transmission System for LTA on 'no load' has been completed on 4.9.2020 and GPCL shall be liable for payment of transmission charges from COD (5.9.2020) of the subject transmission asset as per the Regulations.
-The relevant extract of minutes of 30th and 31st JCC meeting held on 24.12.2020 and 26.3.2021, respectively, to review the status of upcoming generation and transmission projects in WR is also enclosed by the Petitioner. - 99.
-We have considered the submissions of the Petitioner.
+86. The Petitioner has submitted that idle charging of the transmission system for LTA on 'no load' has been completed on 4.9.2020 and GPCL should be liable for payment of transmission charges from COD (5.9.2020) of the subject transmission asset as per Commission's Extant Regulations.
+The relevant extract of minutes of 30th and 31st JCC meeting held on 24.12.2020 and 26.3.2021, respectively, to review the status of upcoming generation and transmission projects in WR is also enclosed by the Petitioner.

+87. We have considered the submissions of the Petitioner.
 The transmission asset was envisaged to be put into commercial operation for evacuation of 750 MW of power of the solar park.
-The scheduled COD of the asset is 8.6.2019 and the COD of the transmission asset is 5.9.2020 under Regulation 5(2) of the 2019 Tariff Regulations, as the associated generating station i.e. Banaskantha (Radhanesda) Solar Power Park is being executed by Gujarat Power Corporation Limited (GPCL) is not commissioned. - 100.
-The Commission in order dated 30.3.2017 in Petition No. 143/MP/2016, while granting regulatory approval for the instant transmission system, observed that transmission charges for the period of delay in commissioning of generators in the solar park has to be borne by the solar generators/SPPD.
+SCOD of the transmission asset is 8.6.2019 and the COD of the transmission asset is 5.9.2020 approved under Regulation 5(2) of the

+2019 Tariff Regulations.
+The associated generating station i.e. Banaskantha while granting regulatory approval w.r.t. to the transmission system, observed that transmission charges for the period of delay in commissioning of generators in the solar park has to be borne by the solar generators/SPPD.
 The relevant extracts of the regulatory approval order (order dated 30.3.2017 in Petition No. 143/MP/2016 with IA.
-No. 61/2016) are as follows:
+No. 61/2016) is as follows:

+(Radhanesada) Solar Power Park being executed by GPCL is not ready.

+88. The Commission vide order dated 30.3.2017 in Petition No. 143/MP/2016,